 4 Data

-In this research, I use quarterly series of Mexico's GDP at constant prices, from the first quarter of 1993 (1993-I) to the first quarter of 2017 (2017-I).
+In this paper, I use quarterly series of Mexico's GDP at constant prices, from the first quarter of 1993 (1993-I) to the first quarter of 2017 (2017-I).
 I consider three information sets as explanatory variables.
-The first one (CI-1) includes 25 monthly indicators that, when quarterly, have a correlation with GDP greater than 0.30 (the correlation is calculated on the quarterly variations of seasonally adjusted series).
-However, if the indicator is published in the first week after the reference month, I keep it in the information set, even if the correlation is less than 0.30.
-As an additional criterion, I only use monthly series that are available since 1993, in order to have explanatory variables whose observation period corresponds with the Mexican GDP figures.
+The first one (CI-1) includes 25 monthly indicators that, when converted to quarterly indicators as explained above, have a correlation with GDP greater than 0.30 (this correlation is calculated with respect to the quarterly variations of seasonally adjusted series).
+However, if the indicator is published in the first week after the reference month, I keep it in the information set, even if correlation is less than 0.30.
+An additional criterion is that I only use monthly series that are available since 1993, in order to have explanatory variables whose observation period corresponds that of the Mexican GDP figures.

-The second information set (CI-2) consists of eight variables, some of which are included in CI-1 but with a higher correlation with GDP growth, of at least 0.40.
+The second information set (CI-2) consists of eight variables, some of which are included in CI-1 set but have a rate of correlation with GDP growth of at least 0.40 (instead of .30 as above).
 I no longer consider the initial data availability date as a criterion, so now there are indicators that were not included in the CI-1.
-The third set (CI-3) is exclusive for the DFM estimation and in it I use 11 variables that I chose arbitrarily from CI-1 and CI-2 because they represent different and representative sectors of the Mexican economy (see Appendix A1 for a detailed list of variables included in each information set).
+The third set (CI-3) is exclusive for the DF model estimation and in it I use 11 variables that I chose arbitrarily from CI-1 and CI-2 sets because they represent different and representative sectors of the Mexican economy (see Appendix A1 for a detailed list of variables included in each information set).

-We can say that the three information sets are formed by "hard" variables and "soft" variables.
-The former offer timely and coincident information on the economic activity, while the latter, although more timely and anticipate economic activity, come from perception surveys, so they could be inaccurate.
-Indeed, the hard indicators are very important for the estimation of quarterly GDP, since they have a greater weight in the estimated factors, while the soft indicators have a lower impact, which reflects the fact that most of their contribution is mainly due to their timely availability.
-Moreover, the literature has shown that the variables that provide the most timely information contribute to an improvement in the estimation only at the beginning of the quarter and that once the updated data of the hard indicators are included, their contribution fades down (Banbura et al., 2013).
+The three information sets can be described as being formed by "hard" variables and "soft" variables.
+The former offer timely and coincident information on the economic activity, while the latter, although more timely and better able to anticipate economic activity, come from perception surveys, and are therefore more likely to be inaccurate.
+Indeed, the hard indicators are very important for the estimation of quarterly GDP, since they have a relatively greater weight in the estimated factors, while the soft indicators have a lower impact, which reflects the fact that most of their contribution is due to their timely availability.
+Moreover, the literature has shown that the variables that provide the most timely information contribute to an improvement in the estimation only at the beginning of the quarter and that once the updated data of the hard indicators is included, their contribution fades (Banbura et al., 2013).

-Regarding the use of the data, I seasonally adjust all the variables included in the information set with the X-12-ARIMA program, except those that are already published by INEGI with seasonal adjustment and those that come from the perception surveys (because they do not present a seasonal pattern).
-Additionally, I only work with stationary series; for this, I transform some of those by means of a logarithmic difference, based on unit root tests (see Appendix A2, Table A.2).
-Finally, as it is a convention in the literature, I standardize all the series before applying the methodologies of Nowcasting.
+Regarding the use of the data, I seasonally adjust all the variables included in the information set with the X-12-ARIMA program, except those that are already seasonally adjusted by INEGI before publication, and those that come from the perception surveys (because they do not present a seasonal pattern).
+In addition, I only use stationary series; thus I transform non- stationary date by means of a logarithmic difference, based on unit root tests (see Appendix A2, Table A2).
+Finally, following a convention in the literature, I standardize all the series before applying the methodologies of nowcasting.

 5 Results